 Contextualization: As parents of Millennial adults who are raising school age

 children, my husband and I cannot believe all our kids were exposed to in the world as youngsters.
 We were not prepared to help them through it like we thought.
-We regularly attended church, were in Bible studies and small groups, had our children be a part of church youth groups and clubs.
+We regularly attended church, were in Bible studies and small groups, had our children participate in church youth groups and clubs.
 However, no adult was prepared for the influences that we all saw.

 The church leaders did not know how to help.
 We all just kept going and talking, but no one had experienced what we had in the early 80’s-90’s in America.
 It was as if we were all in a bubble, not understanding what was happening in our world.
 Even if we did, we did not know how to cope with what our children would face as they became adults.
 But you cannot know what you do not know.
 I believe I understand how our kids have mistrusted our generation.
 As I talk with parents at school, I see the hurt and mistrust also.
 Now that we know it, what shall we do?
 Can we all come to a fusion of horizons of both of our interpretations?
 Will the interpretation of their horizon ever merge with our worldview?
 I pray so.